nulldatamap/Tradock/api_notes.md

 */

 // &Interface - a pointer to the state of your interface

+/// All the data structures below are defined in `interface.h`
 // Action - an action by the user ( buy, sell, pass, etc. )
 // Response - a reponse from the game about how it handled the user's action
 // vector<&const MarketData> - A list of the collected data from the different markets